relacs/makertai/README.md

    ```
    ./makertaikernel.sh reboot
    ```

+6. Go on with checking, testing, and improving your RTAI kernel as described in the following sections.

 ### Basic kernel configuration
 For making the Linux kernel work with RTAI you should check the following settings